Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 Chequer stitch is used for filling large areas to give a fabric effect although it is effective in small areas

 A free embroidery stitch.
-Chequered Chain stitch - click to enlarge
+Chequered Chain stitch

 Thread the needle with two colours.
 Come out at A and insert needle at B holding one loop under the needle with the thumb.
 That colour will make a chain, next time hold down other colour to alternate colours.